 Small winged black insects indoors and out may all look alike, but it’s important to identify them so you can effectively treat a pest problem if you have one.
-How much do you know about mosquitoes, gnats, midges and fruit flies?
+How much do you know about mosquitos, gnats, midges and fruit flies?
 They are all dipteran flies, but they have key differences.
 Let’s look at the main characteristics that set each of these flying bugs apart.

 These disease-spreading pests have distinctive slender, elongated bodies.
 Females of most species need protein, which they get from bloodsucking, to produce fertile eggs.
 Their larvae feed on algae, and during the pupal stage, they tend to swim and can be quite active.

 Female mosquitoes are the ones that suck blood.

 The length of a mosquito’s life cycle (from egg to larva to pupa to adult) differs depending on the species and the conditions, but most usually last from four days to as much as a month.1